telerik/blazor-docs/knowledge-base/grid-pre-select-checkbox-filter.md

 ---
-title: How can I pre-set a checkbox filter using a filter descriptor?
+title: How to pre-set a checkbox filter with a filter descriptor?
 description:
 type: how-to
 page_title: How can I pre-set a checkbox filter using a filter descriptor?